-49. Information to exiting Members (r.
-222)
+49. Person ceasing to be Member before given annual statement, information to be given to

 If a continuing Member ceases to be a Member before being given an annual statement under regulation 221(5), then the statement given to the person under regulation 222(1) is to set out the information referred to in regulation 222(1)(c) in relation to the period from 1 July 2000 to the day the person ceases to be a Member.

-50. Employers to provide information to Board (r.
-224C)
+50. Current direction under GES Act s.
+52(1) as to information, effect of for r.
+224C(1)

 A current direction given by the Board under section 52(1) of the GES Act specifying information or evidence to be provided by Employers continues as a direction under regulation 224C(1).